 An operating model is the operational design that makes it possible to deliver the business strategy.
 Operational design follows strategy, but the relationship also works the other way around, which means that ideas for operating model improvements can lead to changes in business strategy.
-This program is about the intersection of business strategy and operational design, for an organization as a whole, a business unit or a function.
+This program is about the intersection of business strategy and operational design, for an organization as a whole, a business unit, a function or a team.

 The operating model defines how the organization will deliver the capabilities and financial outcomes required by the strategy.
 An operating model covers six elements making up the acronym POLISM:

 - Processes and activities: the work that needs to be done

 - Organization and people: the people doing the work and how they are organized

 - Locations, buildings and other assets: the places where the work is done and the equipment in those places needed to support the work

 - Information: the software applications and databases needed to support the work

 - Sourcing and partners: those outside the organization supporting the work